 HTML is how each page is structured.
 Do your web pages include titles, descriptions, Schema, headings, and AMP?
 All of these elements are essential to keeping your HTML concise and optimized.
 Make sure your page titles and meta descriptions describe the content on the page and include your targeted keywords.
 Schema enhances the way your content shows on the Search Engine Results Page (SERP) as structured data.
 Properly assigning headings will help Google read your pages and AMP is Google’s mobile page speed format.
 Ensuring your web pages are optimized in each of these categories will help optimize your HTML for ranking.

 Building internal and external links will help improve your page authority and content value.
-The first kind of linking to begin with is internal.
+The first kind of linking to begin with is internal linking.
 Look at your current library of content and identify opportunities within them to link to other pages on your website.
-This could be finding a blog about a topic and linking to a related services page.
+This could be finding a blog about a topic and linking it to a related services page.
 External linking is a bit more difficult.
 You need to identify high-quality websites that offer similar content to yours and may be willing to link to your content.
 When you do that, you have to identify specific opportunities and reach out to someone on their end, such as a content strategist or marketing manager.
 Reach out and offer something insightful along with a piece of your content that you think would be useful on their website.
 Ask what they think and if they are willing to post it to their own web page.

 As I mentioned before, content is extremely important if you want your business website to be visible.
 Creating high-quality content that is keyword rich and relevant to your ideal buyer persona will improve your chances of a high ranking on search engines.
 You can also use this content to get your brand on social media and prove your expertise.
 If you aren’t blogging or publishing long-form social posts about your expertise, you are missing out on an opportunity to establish yourself as a reputable thought leader.
 I highly suggest taking the time to create content such as eBooks and white papers, as well.
 You can gate this content to capture emails when someone wants to access it, so you not only establish credibility and expertise, but you are directly generating leads on that piece of content.
 If you want to learn more about how to optimize your content marketing strategy, check out Content Marketing Strategies to Keep in Mind.